No One Does More Kingpin or Upper Coupler Replacement than Atlantic Trailer.

 Using a 48˝ straight edge, check the flatness in all directions.
 Any bumps, valleys or warping will cause uneven loading of the fifth wheel, which could result in damage to the top plate and poor lock life.
 Replace the trailer upper coupler plate if flatness exceeds the specifications.

 - INSPECT THE KINGPIN FOR STRAIGHTNESS:

 Use a Kingpin gauge to see if the kingpin is bent.
 A bent kingpin accelerates lock wear and may interfere with proper fifth wheel locking.
-This also may indicate damage.
+This also may indicate damage pop over to these guys.
 The kingpin should be replaced if it exceeds 1° from square in any direction.

 - INSPECT THE KINGPIN FOR PROPER LENGTH:

 Using a Kingpin gauge, check the length as shown.

 - INSPECT THE KINGPIN FOR WEAR:

 Using a Kingpin gauge, check the wear on both the 2˝ and 2.88˝ diameters.
 Wear of 1/8˝ (.13˝) is indicated if the appropriate diameter enters the gage slot.
 Replace the kingpin if the gauge slides into the appropriate gauge slot.

 In addition to being a safety hazard, a loose mounting will cause excessive chucking and rapid lock wear.
 Reinstall or replace any kingpin which is not securely mounted.